DXRacer was gracious enough to send me one of their Craft Series chairs recently. Join me as I put it

 The wheels, which are one of the weaker components, were safely tucked away in a box.
 That’s a step up from most other chairs I see.

-DXRacer printed their assembly guide on the back of a cardboard flap inside the box instead of a traditional user manual.
+DXRacer printed their gaming chair assembly guide on the back of a cardboard flap inside the box instead of a traditional user manual.
 Somewhat rudimentary, but it got the job done.
 I followed the five steps to get the chair put together.
 It’s mainly pictures, but nothing was difficult to follow.

 An interesting observation was the lack of a package with screws.
 In fact, I went through the box twice looking for it before using my brain and looking at the chair itself.
 All the screws were pre-installed, so I had to take them all off before assembly.
 Some of these screws were so well secured that it took two hands and a lot of elbow grease to get them off.